 No doubt that cloud service providers are very apt in providing cloud data security.
 But if the negligence is on your side then there is nothing even the service providers can do about it.
 So either make the security issue a matter of concern or take the help of the cloud service providers in the form of Cloud Security Access Broker (CASB) solutions.

 In a nutshell, cloud services are a great boon when properly managed.
-It is entirely up to the organization of how they manage to grow their businesses using cloud services.
+It is entirely up to the organization how they manage to grow their businesses using cloud services.
 If organizations manage to avoid these common cloud computing mistakes, it will benefit them both in the long and short term.